 Gold mika powder

-To attach the pieces together.
-Mix the epoxy together using the stick and then add a little of the power, the mix will harden soon to one the power is sufficiently mixed with the epoxy, spread some to one edge of a piece.
+To attach the pieces together: Mix the two part epoxy adhesive together using the stick and then add a little of the gold mika power.
+The mix will harden quickly, so once the powder is sufficiently mixed with the epoxy, spread some to one edge of a piece.

 If the edge is pretty long then you will have to work quickly as the epoxy will begin to set.
 You will want to be somewhat generous as when you attach the other piece, some of the epoxy will spill out of the join/seam.
 You want enough epoxy so that the crack is covered but not so much that it drips out.
 You should work one or two pieces at a time.
 This can be a long process so patience is key.